-Hi, I’m Valerio, software engineer from Italy and CTO at Inspector.dev.
+Hi, I’m Valerio Barbera, software engineer, founder and CTO at Inspector.dev.

-To be honest, I wasn’t an early adopter of local VMs as development environment (Docker, Vagrant, etc), mainly because I thought it took time to learn and I always have very limited free time.
+To be honest, I wasn’t an early adopter of local VMs as a development environment (Docker, Vagrant, etc), mainly because I thought they took time to learn and I always have very limited free time.

-- You want to learn what Homestead and Vagrant are and do.
+- Learn what Homestead and Vagrant are and do;

-- You want to know why and how Homestead (or local VMs in general) will supercharge your development experience.
+- Understand why and how Homestead will supercharge your development experience;

 - You are expanding your business and you are no longer able to recreate different production environments using the same Xampp, MAMP local installation.

 The team behind Vagrant has built a simple tool that get a script in input (called Vagrantfile) to install and configure automatically all softwares and features you want your server to have, on top of the hardware provided by VirtualBox.